Such a Shame

 "Such a Shame" is a song written by Mark Hollis for the English band Talk Talk's second album It's My Life (1984).
-It was released as the album's second single and went on to become a top 10 hit across Europe.
+It was released as the album's second single and went on to become a top 10 hit in several European countries.

 Overview

 "Such a Shame" was inspired by Luke Rhinehart's The Dice Man, one of composer Mark Hollis' favourite books.
 When asked what drove him to respond to Rhinehart's book, Hollis replied, "A good book, not a lifestyle I'd recommend."

-The song was released as the album's second single in early 1984, with the cover art designed by James Marsh.
+The song was released as the album's second single on 26 March 1984, with the cover art designed by James Marsh.
 Some pressings of the single came with an additional 7" release The Talk Talk Demos which included three songs recorded in June 1981: "Candy", "Talk Talk" and "Mirror Man".
 Writing in the NME, Richard Cook slated the song, describing it as "faceless regret coaxed from lurex trashcan."

 "Such a Shame" became a hit in continental Europe in 1984 and 1985, reaching the top 10 in several countries, including number 1 in Switzerland.
-It was their third number 1 single after the remixed version of the song "Talk Talk" which topped the South African charts in 1983 and the single "It's My Life" which was number 1 in the US Billboard Hot Dance Club Play in 1984.
+It was their third number 1 single after the re-recorded version of the song "Talk Talk", which topped the South African charts in 1983 and the single "It's My Life" which was number 1 in the US Billboard Hot Dance Club Play in 1984.
 In the US, "Such a Shame" entered the Billboard Hot 100, and was a top 20 hit in the Billboard Hot Dance Club Play.
 The single entered the top 10 in the pan-European singles airplay chart.
 It only reached number 49 in the UK.

 The song was featured in a European TV commercial for the French car Peugeot 205 in the 1980s.
 In November 1990, the single was re-issued to promote the compilation Natural History: The Very Best of Talk Talk.

 Following Hollis' death in early 2019, "Such a Shame" charted at number 5 on Digital Song Sales in France and number 44 on Back Catalogue Singles in the Flemish region of Belgium.